kahshiuhtang/ChessNN/README.md

 Bobby Fischer

 These players do not have a similar playstyle but instead excel in different aspects of the game.
-I am interested to see how the
+I am interested to see how the NN will learn from them

+<em> Implementation </em>

+Things that an engine must be able to "comprehend":

+- Pieces & Material

+- Position, should look in 2x2 to 8x8 windows

+- Attacking & Defending Pieces/Squares

+- Opening/Endgame